John Millikin: World War II

 Lieutenant General Lesley J. McNair, commander of the Army Ground Forces, who thought highly of Millikin, gave him command of III Corps in October 1943 at Fort McPherson, Georgia.

 On August 23, 1944, the corps headquarters departed California for Camp Myles Standish in Massachusetts.
 It deployed for the European Theater of Operations (ETO) on September 5, 1944.
-Upon arrival at Cherbourg, France, the corps was assigned to Lieutenant General William Hood Simpson's Ninth Army, part of Lieutenant General Omar Bradley's U.S. 12th Army Group, and given the code name "CENTURY" which it retained throughout the war.
+Upon arrival at Cherbourg, France, the corps was assigned to the Ninth Army, commanded by Lieutenant General William Hood Simpson (who, apparently, respected Millikin's abilities), part of Lieutenant General Omar Bradley's U.S. 12th Army Group, and given the code name "CENTURY" which it retained throughout the war.
 The corps headquarters was established at Carteret, in Normandy, and for six weeks, the corps received and processed all the troops of the 12th Army Group arriving over the Normandy beaches during that period.
 The corps also participated in the "Red Ball Express" by organizing 45 provisional truck companies to carry fuel and ammunition for the units on the front lines.

-III Corps was assigned to the Third Army, commanded by Lieutenant General George S. Patton, on October 10, 1944, and moved to Etain, near Verdun, and into combat.
+Although it was intended to serve with Simpson's Ninth Army, III Corps was instead assigned to the Third Army, commanded by a fellow cavalryman, Lieutenant General George S. Patton, on October 10, 1944, and moved to Etain, near Verdun, and into combat.
+The reason for the transfer from the Ninth Army to the Third were simply because Patton was only commanding two corps instead of the usual three.
 The corps' first fighting was for the Metz region, as it was moved to attack Fort Jeanne d'Arc, one of the last forts holding out in the region.
 That fort fell on December 13, 1944.

 Relief of Bastogne

 The forces to be employed for the relief of Bastogne had been earmarked as early as the night of December 18, 1944, when Bradley and Patton agreed to move the new III Corps headquarters (as yet inexperienced and untried) from Metz to Arlon.
 The divisions given to Major General John Millikin (the 26th and 80th Infantry Divisions, and the 4th Armored Division) all had been out of the line or in a quiet sector when the Third Army was ordered north, and thus were selected almost automatically.

 In the south, Patton's Third Army was battling to relieve Bastogne.
 At 16:50 on December 26, 1944, the lead element, Company D, 37th Tank Battalion of the 4th Armored Division, reached Bastogne, ending the siege.
-Millikin received a second Distinguished Service Medal for his leadership in driving his forces through the German defenses to relieve the besieged troops in Bastogne.
+Millikin received a second Army Distinguished Service Medal for his leadership in driving his forces through the German defenses to relieve the besieged troops in Bastogne.

-On February 10, 1945, Bradley moved III Corps minus one division to Lieutenant General Courtney Hodges' First Army control.
+On February 10, 1945, Bradley moved III Corps, minus one division, to Lieutenant General Courtney Hodges' First Army control.